MrFogg866/scottys/README.md

 * As a shopper, I want to easily find the products and their details.

 * As a shopper, I want to view products on a specific category.

-* As a shopper, I want to be able to sort the products depending on their price, rating or category.

 * As a shopper, I want to be able to search for products using specific keywords.